 Cranberry Clafouti – go here for the recipe

 Individual Cinnamon-Apple Tarts – go here for the recipe

 Just because you’re on a boat doesn’t mean you need to skimp on comfort and decor.
+Thanksgiving on a boat should be comfortable.
 Regardless of your boat, there’s no reason why you can’t set the table and make it comfortable.
 Use what you have and is available, and be creative.

 Make or buy gourd candle holders, low and stable for a boat, and works for either real or battery tea lights.

-Wherever you are on the water, enjoy your Thanksgiving!
+Wherever you are on the water, enjoy Thanksgiving on your boat!